Henri de Riedmatten is a Swiss National Science Foundation (SNSF) Professor at the Department of Art History at the

 He holds a master’s degree in philosophy (2004), a doctorate in art history from the University of Fribourg in Switzerland (2009) and an habilitation in art history from the University of Zurich (2021).

 He was research assistant at the University of Fribourg in the National Center of Competence in Research (NCCR) “Mediality” (2005–8).
 He was also Head of the Academic Programs at the Swiss Institute in Rome (2009–2014), and a postdoctoral assistant at the Institute of Art History at the University of Zurich (2014–2018).
 He has been a visiting researcher at Harvard University (2007), at the NCCR “eikones/Iconic Criticism” at the University of Basel (2013), at the Zentralinstitut für Kunstgeschichte in Munich (2020) and at the Bibliotheca Hertziana – Max Planck Institut for Art History in Rome (2021).

 Since 2018, he has been leading the SNSF research project “Restoration as Fabrication of Origins: A Material and Political History of Italian Renaissance Art.”
 His work focuses on the material and anthropological dimensions of art in the early modern period.
 His latest publication concerns the representations of Lucretia's suicide in the art of the 15th and 16th centuries, both south and north of the Alps: Le suicide de Lucrèce. Éros et politique à la Renaissance (Arles: Actes Sud, 2022).
 He has also published: Lucrèce selon Rembrandt.
-Une question de restauration has just been published (Paris: Institut national d’histoire de l’art, 2021).
-A book on the visual representations of the suicide of Lucretia during the Renaissance is currently being prepared for publication.
+Une question de restauration (Paris: Institut national d'histoire de l'art, 2021).
 His doctoral dissertation was published as Narcisse en eaux troubles.
 Francis Bacon, Bill Viola, Jeff Wall in 2011, and translated into English in 2014 (Rome: L’Erma di Bretschneider).
 He has co-edited several collective works including Senses of Sight: Towards a Multisensorial Approach of the Image; Essays in Honor of Victor I. Stoichita (Rome: L’Erma di Bretschneider, 2015).
 He is also the author of several articles on early modern art, including "Le lever du voile.
 Voir, être vue, se montrer : le costume féminin à Venise et Padoue (1575-1600)," in: Massimo Leone et al. (ed.), Système du voile.
 Transparence et opacité dans l’art moderne et contemporain (2016).
-Other contributions focus on issues of reflection and self-reflection in contemporary art.
+His current research is devoted to issues of iconoclasm and restoration in Renaissance Italy.